Chrismelgar17/ai_workflow/BACKEND_INTEGRATIONS.md

 - The unified clients are thin wrappers over REST endpoints and expect your Nango/Panora deployment to expose compatible paths such as `/crm/contacts` and `/hris/employees`.
 - For WhatsApp, the backend uses Nango's Requests Proxy at `/proxy/{endpoint}` and passes `Provider-Config-Key` and `Connection-Id` headers as required by Nango.
+- For Twilio, the backend uses Nango's Requests Proxy with `Base-Url-Override: https://api.twilio.com` and endpoint `/2010-04-01/Accounts/{AccountSid}/Messages.json`.
+Configure the provider to inject Basic Auth (AccountSid:AuthToken) or OAuth token as applicable.
 - If your deployment uses different paths or headers, tweak `backend/src/integrations/nangoClient.ts` and `panoraClient.ts` accordingly.
 - The unified endpoint requires auth (`requireAuth`), aligning with other write operations.